 Created at the beginning of the twentieth century by the Baroness Marguérite van Brienen, the garden still has the same layout and design as it did when it was first built and contains various artefacts that the Baroness brought back from Japan.
 These include water casks, a bridge, pavilion and stone lanterns.

-The gardens are only open for a few weeks a year so we’re quite busy
+The gardens are only open for a few weeks a year so were quite busy

 Such wonderful ambiance